csiro-robotics/ohm/docs/docvoxellayers.md

 ## Example memory requirements

-Some algorithms use layers are independently - e.g., pure occupancy - while others algorithms introduce layer codepences - e.g., NDT-OM requires occupancy, mean and covariance.
+Some algorithms use layers independently - e.g., pure occupancy - while others algorithms introduce layer codependencies - e.g., NDT-OM requires occupancy, mean and covariance.
 This can impose significant memory burdens in large maps.
-For offline processing, the `VoxelBlockCompressionQueue` can be enabled to compress least recently used voxel blocks, based on memory wartermark levels.
+For offline processing, the `VoxelBlockCompressionQueue` can be enabled to compress least recently used voxel blocks, based on memory watermark levels.

 The expectation for realtime processing is that only a local map is maintained, and may need to be sized such that all layers can fit in the `GpuCache`.
 Below are some examples of approximate memory requirements based on the local region of interest, voxel resolution and voxel algorithm.
-Values are given in mibibytes (MiB) or gibibyte (GiB).
+Values are given in mibibytes (MiB) or gibibytes (GiB).

 | Dimensions (m) | Resolution |    OCC |    NDT |   TSDF |
 | -------------- | ---------: | -----: | -----: | -----: |